microsoft/sqllinuxlabs/prelab/readme.md

 ### Windows Client

 **Note: The first step of this part of the lab is install software to be able to connect with ssh to your Linux Server.
 This lab instructs you how to use the popular tool MobaXterm.
 You are free to use any ssh client you like.
-However, if you already have a preferred ssh client installed, be sure you update to the latest version.**
+However, if you already have a preferred ssh client installed, be sure you update to the latest version.
+One option that may be interesting is the Azure Cloud Shell at <https://shell.azure.com>**

 1. Install the MobaXterm client application from <https://mobaxterm.mobatek.net/download-home-edition.html>